Itzdan0ul/asterisk/README.md

 ## Compile

-The application was made with TypeScript and Vue, so we recommend you follow the guide below:
+The application was made with Vue, so we recommend you follow the guide below:

-### Transpiling TS files

-`npm run tsc`

 ### Webpack